2Abendsegler/GClh/docu/faq.md

 <a id="8-en"></a>
 ## 8. Where can I get help with the GClh?
-If you need help with the GClh, or if you have questions about the GClh, you can create a note in the following forums ... :<br>
+If you need help with the GClh, or if you have questions about the GClh, you can create a note in the following forums ...
+(German and English):<br>
 - [Geocaching Forum](https://forums.geocaching.com/GC/index.php?/topic/343005-gc-little-helper-ii/)
 - [Geoclub Geocaching Forum](https://www.geoclub.de/forum/t/gc-little-helper-ii-ab-v0-11.81650/)
 - [Swiss Geocache Forum](https://www.swissgeocacheforum.ch/forum/topic/12872-gc-little-helper-ii/)